stablekernel/aqueduct/example/templates/db/README.md

 ## Notes

 The data model of this application is defined by all declared subclasses of `ManagedObject`.
-Each of these subclasses is defined in a file in the `model` directory and each of these files must be exported from `wildfire_model.sink`.
+Each of these subclasses is defined in a file in the `model` directory.

 Routes and other initialization are configured in `lib/wildfire_sink.dart`.